Ribbit Launches in Copenhagen With Birdie Brand Film

 Images

-A minimalist hallway in Copenhagen features a series of white arched doorways, light wooden floors, and sheer white curtains.
-At the end of the corridor, a small yellow object—possibly inspired by Ribbit—stands out on the far wall.
+A minimalist hallway in Copenhagen features a series of white arched doorways, light wood flooring, and sheer cream drapes.
+At the end, a small yellow Ribbit object is mounted on the otherwise plain white wall.
 Frame from Stash Magazine article.

 Credits